aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

 ## 1.7.
 Network Architecture

-??? faq "We want to securely connect our on-premises networks/datacenters to our AWS Cloud PBMM tenancy, what does AWS you recommend?"
+??? faq "1.7.1.
+We want to securely connect our on-premises networks/datacenters to our AWS Cloud PBMM tenancy, what does AWS you recommend?"

     #### We want to securely connect our on-premises networks/datacenters to our AWS Cloud PBMM tenancy, what does AWS you recommend?